Sustainable Communities, Equitable Communities

 Undergraduate Program: Forward-Thinking, Comprehensive, Applied

-EMU's undergraduate urban planning major requires nine core courses and electives for a total of 36 credits to graduate.
+EMU's undergraduate urban planning major requires nine core courses and two electives for a total of 36 credits to graduate.

 Courses cover a wide variety of urban and regional planning topics:

 - Study land use, zoning, growth and decline, and local and regional decision-making to encourage equitable processes and outcomes.

 - Develop zoning ordinances, analyze site plans, critique general development plans, administer local planning regulations, and prepare and review grant applications, environmental impact statements, and policy planning programs.

 Graduate Program: Advanced, Practical

 EMU's Master of Science in urban and regional planning prepares students to work in city and regional planning agencies and private consulting firms.
 Graduates are highly sought after because of this degree's emphasis on skills in land use and environmental planning and geographic information systems (GIS).
-This program requires 36 credits, passage of a comprehensive oral examination and a bachelor's degree (minimum GPA of 2.75), along with two letters of recommendation.
+This program requires 36 credits, passage of a comprehensive oral exam requirement and a bachelor's degree (minimum GPA of 2.75), along with two letters of recommendation.

 Common specializations within the profession include: